devonfw-tutorials/katacoda-scenarios/cobigen-cli/step6.md

 Start cobigen cli and pass the entity file as the parameter.
 `devon cobigen generate core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java`{{execute}}

 Cobigen cli will ask you which files should be generated.
-You can type the numbers seperated by comma.
+You can type the numbers separated by comma.
 `1,3,5,6,8`{{execute}}